simianAstronaut/pi-hole-visualizer/README.md

 - In the spiral graph, the daily percentage of ads blocked is represented by the number of red pixels displayed.

-- Additional options include specifying the orientation of the display and low-light mode.
+- Options include randomization of pixel generation, specifying the orientation of the display, and low-light mode.

 - Each option corresponds to a joystick direction that can alter program behavior while running.